moontai0724/knowledge-king-server/README.md

 Caused by single ip and port limitation, this kit is served by Nginx with reverse proxy.
 Proxied path can see following:
 ```
 ├ /             -> Request will forward to front-end docker container.
 ├ /api/         -> Request will forward to back-end docker container.
 ├ /phpmyadmin/  -> Request will forward to phpmyadmin docker container.
+├ /code-server/ -> Request will forward to code-server docker container.
 ```

 # Getting Started